LegalBlockproject/LegalBlock-CFTC-Response/legalblock-cftc-response.md

 To gauge ownership concentration over digital assets markets, researchers can analyse wealth distributions by viewing the top ‘wallets’ by digital asset holdings via online sources such as Etherscan or Coin Dance, obtain KYC/AML data from exchanges, as well as track geographical volumes on dedicated timeframes from sources such as Blue Swan Grading.

-Technology
+## Technology

-8. Does the Ethereum Network face scalability challenges?
+**8. Does the Ethereum Network face scalability challenges?
 If so, please describe such challenges and any potential solutions.
-What analyses or data sources could be used to assess concerns regarding the scalability of the underlying Ethereum Network, and in particular, concerns about the network’s ability to support the growth and adoption of additional smart contracts?
+What analyses or data sources could be used to assess concerns regarding the scalability of the underlying Ethereum Network, and in particular, concerns about the network’s ability to support the growth and adoption of additional smart contracts?**

 Ethereum faces what many have called a 'scalability trilemma' for transaction processing in computer science, wherein blockchain systems are largely forced to choose two out of the following three options: (i) Decentralization (number of block producers), (ii) Scalability (transaction throughput), and (iii) Security (cost to attack network).